Two Roads to Classicality: Setup

 \begin{example}[Modal quantum events] The events in modal quantum theories \cite{schumacher2012modal,schumacher2016almost} can be modelled in the symmetric monoidal category where the objects are lattices of subspaces of finite dimensional vector spaces over a particular finite field $\mathbb{Z}_p$, where the choice of field defines a particular modal theory $\Modalp$.
 Morphisms are $\lor$ and $\perp$ preserving maps between these lattices.
 The monoidal product is inherited from the tensor product of the underlying vector spaces.
 The monoidal unit is the lattice of subspaces of a 1D vector space which gives two scalars $0$ and $1$ interpreted as impossible and possible respectively.
-The $0$ scalar allows us to define zero-morphisms
+This allows us to define zero-morphisms by $0_{A,B}(a) = 0$ for all $a$.
+The discarding effect $\discard{A} \colon A\to I$ can then be defined by: $\discard{A}\circ a=0 \iff a = 0_{IA}$ where $a \colon I\to A$.
+This is again a semi-additive category with $(f\lor g)(a) = f(a) \vee g(a)$ for $a \in A$.
+In fact, $\Rel$ can be viewed as $\Modalp$ for the case `$p = 1$' in a certain precise sense~\cite{cohn2004projective}. \seanignore{ define by: